 Conclusion

-Because of the amazing properties in deer velvet, Imperial Pet Co. has been able to develop one of the most natural and effective canine health supplements in the world and help support dogs with their joint, arthritis and general health!
+Due to the astonishing properties in deer velvet, Imperial Pet Co. had been at an advantage to formulate one of the most natural and effective health supplements in the world for canines besides helping dogs support their joint, arthritis, and general health.